The Lychgate (2013)

 This is one of the gates with the repaired sections clearly visible.
 They will shortly become silver like the rest.

-And this is the completed work on the lychgate.
-You can see the light-coloured wood on the south side foundation, pier and gate.
+After the completed work on the lychgate, you can see the light-coloured wood on the south side foundation, pier and gate.
 It was so well done that after a few months it is difficult to see what is new and what is original.